TRUNKSNEO/Protectli-UPS-Firmware/readme.md

 west flash --runner jlink --build-dir build/rp2040
 ```

+If flashing doesn't work on the ESP32, you might need to reduce the baud rate.
+Append `--esp-baud-rate 460800` to the end of the flash command.

 ```shell
 # If you don't have a jlink (programmer).
 You can use this.
 sudo picotool load build/rp2040/zephyr/zephyr.elf